-Find out when a tenant can legally break a lease in Washington D.C., when they can’t, and whether or not a landlord is required by Washington D.C. law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Washington D.C., when they can’t, and if a landlord is required by Washington D.C. law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Washington D.C. to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Washington D.C. to end a tenancy.

 Lease Termination Notice Requirements in Washington D.C.

 D.C., a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease (D.C.
 Code § 42-3201).
 Washington D.C. tenants have to provide written notice for the following lease terms:

 - Notice to Terminate a Quarterly Lease.
 No statute.

 - Notice to Terminate a Month-to-Month Lease.
 30 days (D.C.
 Code § 42-3202)